kadena-community/kadena.js/packages/apps/docs/README.md

 `tags`: not required.
 An Array of strings that clarify what the content is about.
 It is shown on blogchain pages, but is also used in the search indexing to get better search results.

+### Assets

+Assets like images can be saved in the following folder `/public/assets`.
+You can make as many subfolders as you see fit.

 ### H1